 Do not splash water on a mosaic in attempts to freshen it up and try not to use your flash when photographing frescoes.
 Be mindful of garbage.
 I cannot tell you how many pieces of spit-out gum I noticed on the ancient streets.

-You may think I’m being silly with some of these things, but tourists do this stuff every single day and it does have consequences.
+Tourists do this stuff every single day and it does have consequences!

 Although many parts of Pompeii have not been excavated and other parts are now blocked off, there still is a lot to see here.
+The area is steeped in rich history.
 As you work your way through a small portion of the city, anticipate:

 - Ancient city streets with indentations from the carriages